plantcad/plantcad-dev/snakemake/maize_allele_frequency_eval/eda/README.md

 ## Evaluation Metrics

 This analysis evaluates genomic conservation models by assessing how well their functional prediction scores correlate with allele frequency patterns in maize populations.
-The following metrics are computed across different sample sizes and random seeds to assess model performance and stability.
+Ten complementary metrics are computed across multiple sample sizes (5k-100k variants) and 100 random seeds to assess model performance and stability.

 ### Core Premise